 We are addicted to our smartphones.
-For many people, the smartphone is the first thing they check when they get out of bed in the morning.
-It is also the last thing they check before they go to sleep.
-People use it for everything.
-It’s huge.
-Mobile has changed our lives.
-It has also changed SEO.
-Mobile SEO helps you to reach customers and satisfy their needs in an enjoyable way.
-This guide to mobile SEO will show you everything you need to deliver a perfect mobile experience.
+For many people, the smartphone is the first thing they check when they get out of bed in the morning and the last thing they look at before they go to sleep.
+People use them for everything – it’s become huge!
+Mobile phones have dramatically changed our lives, the way we use the web and, consequently, it has changed SEO.
+Mobile SEO helps you to reach customers and satisfy their needs while enjoying the experience.
+This guide to mobile SEO tells you everything you need to know to deliver the perfect mobile experience.

-Mobile SEO is so important because it helps you get in the right place at the right time and makes sure the experience you offer consumers is stellar.
-Mobile traffic has eclipsed desktop traffic.
+Mobile SEO is crucial because it helps you reach your your customers in the right place at the right time and and give them the very best experience.
+Mobile traffic has now eclipsed desktop traffic.
 Every day, more and more people are discovering the enormous advantages of the smartphone.
-Our whole lives are in those machines – it’s almost scary to see how attached we’ve become to our smartphone.
-Many people call it an extension of themselves and something they couldn’t live without.
-To reach these people you need mobile SEO.
+Our whole lives are in these devices – it’s almost scary to see how attached we’ve become to our smartphones.
+Many people call it an extension of themselves and something they can’t live without.
+To reach these people you need a mobile SEO strategy.

-Mobile does not necessarily mean on the go.
-Studies find that people often grab the nearest device to look something up and in most cases that’s their smartphone.
-They use it to inform themselves about products before making the decision to buy something.
-Anywhere any place.
+Mobile does not necessarily mean on-the-go.
+Studies have found that people often grab the nearest device to look something up quickly and more often than not, that’s their smartphone.
+They use it to inform themselves about products before making the decision to buy something, any time, any place.
 According to research by Google, smartphone users have a higher buyer intent than desktop users.
 They’re focused and ready to buy.
-It’s your job to be there when they are looking for your products.
+It’s your job to be there when they are looking for your products or services.

 Mobile SEO vs. desktop SEO

-There’s a difference between desktop SEO and mobile SEO, but the goals are often comparable.
-You want to reach your audience and turn them into customers.
+There’s quite a difference between desktop SEO and mobile SEO, but the goals are often comparable.
+You want to reach your audience and convert them into paying customers.
 In some ways, desktop SEO tactics also work for mobile SEO, but in a slightly different form.
-Three big themes still apply: focus on performance, user experience, and content.
-In desktop SEO you’ll often focus more on the general public, while mobile SEO is somewhat more local oriented.
+Three major themes still apply: focus on performance, user experience and content.
+In desktop SEO you’ll often focus more on the general public, while mobile SEO has more of a local focus.

 Google’s mobile-first index

 The importance of mobile SEO is made even clearer by Google’s recent announcement.
-Sometime in 2018, Google will switch to a mobile-first index.
+At some point in 2018, Google will switch to a mobile-first index.
 What does this mean?
 For the first time, Google will determine rankings based on the quality of the mobile version of the site instead of the desktop version.
 A new Googlebot will crawl your mobile site and determine if its performance, content and user experience are up to scratch.
-If so, you can get a good ranking.
-If it fails somehow, other sites will be higher rated and will pass you by.
-Even if you’re not focusing on mobile you will still be judged by your mobile site, so now is the time to take action.
+If so, you get a better ranking.
+If it is lacking, other sites will rank higher and you could lose out.
+Even if you’re not focusing on mobile you will still be judged by your mobile site, so now’s the time to take action.

 Things will change

-Right now, nobody knows exactly how this process will differ from the current one.
-We do know, however, that you must keep your mobile site crawlable by taking down all possible barriers like poorly loading scripts.
-Don’t block stuff in your robots.txt.
-It also has to offer the highest possible performance if you want to be indexed well.
+Right now, nobody knows exactly how the mobile-first indexing process will play out.
+We do know, however, that you must keep your mobile site crawlable by taking down all possible barriers such as poorly loading scripts and not blocking stuff in your robots.txt.
+It also has to load lightning fast if you want to be indexed well.

 You can no longer present less information on your mobile site than on your desktop site.
-Your content has to be the same on both, because, in the future, you can only rank on the information that is on your mobile page.
+Your content has to be identical on both, because, soon, you will only rank based on the information on your mobile page.
+Michiel wrote a post about the so-called mobile parity.
 Or, like Google’s Maile Ohye told us in an interview:

-“To “optimize” for a mobile-first index, make sure that what you serve to mobile users is the version of the content you’d want Google to index, not a paired down version, or a version that gets updated later than desktop, or version that redirects to the mobile homepage.”
+“To “optimize” for a mobile-first index, make sure that what you serve to mobile users is the version of the content you’d want Google to index, not a pared down version, or a version that gets updated later than desktop, or a version that redirects to the mobile homepage.”

-Don’t forget to tell Google your site is mobile-proof.
+Don’t forget to tell Google your site is mobile-friendly.
 You can add a viewport declaration – if you’re using responsive design – or a Vary header when using dynamic serving.
-More on later on in this article or in Google’s developer documentation.
+More on this later – or in Google’s developer documentation.

 Know what to do